dirac-institute/sorcha-addons/docs/installation.rst

 ==============================

 .. note::
-   ``Sorcha add-ons``is both conda/mamba and pip installable.
+   ``Sorcha add-ons`` is both conda/mamba and pip installable.
 We recommend installing via conda/mamba.

 Step 1: First Install Sorcha
 ------------------------------

-``Sorcha add-ons`` is a companion package to `Sorcha`, a Solar System survey simulator desigbed for the L
+``Sorcha add-ons`` is a companion package to ``Sorcha``, a Solar System survey simulator designed for the `Vera C. Rubin Observatory Legacy Survey of Space and Time (LSST) <https://rubinobservatory.org>`_.

+The first step is to install ``Sorcha``.
+Folow the instructions `here <https://sorcha.readthedocs.io/en/latest/installation.html>`_ to set up a python environment and get ``Sorcha`` and its associated packages installed.

 Step 2: Installing Sorcha Add-ons
 --------------------------------------

 Once you installed ``Sorcha`` and its associated packages, it's straightforward to install ``Sorcha Add-ons``.
-Unless you're editing the source code, you can use the version of  ``Sorcha add-ons`` published on conda-forge.
+Unless you're editing the source code,you can use the version of  ``Sorcha add-ons`` published on conda-forge.

 If using conda::